opendocsg/slw-judgments-backfill/2010_SGHC_75/report.md

 **_The Liquidators’ submissions_**

-13     Counsel for the Liquidators relies primarily on the authority of _Ng Wei Teck Michael and others v Oversea-Chinese Banking Corp Ltd_ [1998] 1 SLR(R) 778 (“ _Michael Ng_ ”), a decision of the Court of Appeal, as establishing that, upon the winding up of a company, a statutory trust arises to preserve the assets of the company for _pari passu_ distribution among the unsecured creditors, who are in the nature of a _cestui que trust_ with beneficial interests extending to all of the company’s property.
+13     Counsel for the Liquidators relies primarily on the authority of _Ng Wei Teck Michael and others v Oversea-Chinese Banking Corp Ltd_ <span class="citation">[1998] 1 SLR(R) 778</span> (“ _Michael Ng_ ”), a decision of the Court of Appeal, as establishing that, upon the winding up of a company, a statutory trust arises to preserve the assets of the company for _pari passu_ distribution among the unsecured creditors, who are in the nature of a _cestui que trust_ with beneficial interests extending to all of the company’s property.

 Consequently, the unsecured creditors of the Company had the necessary “interest in land” for the purpose of lodging a caveat under s 115 of the LTA in respect of the Property.